 Within the global trend, there are also plenty of smaller cultural influences.

 Black men, for example, received a boost in some countries and subcultures thanks to the success of rap music and culture.

 Usually, it works like this: subordinate cultures tend to value and prize dominant cultures.
-And individuals from the dominant culture receive a sexual boost (a positive bias of “high status”).
+Individuals from the dominant culture receive a sexual boost (a positive bias of “high status”).